Your Vacation Guide to Southwest Florida

 Many Fort Myers visitors know that Thomas Edison and Henry Ford once were neighbors here .
 Tour Edison and Ford inventions, original antique cars and artifacts, at the Edison and Ford Winter Estates.
 Downtown, a statue at Centennial Park brings the visionaries back to life alongside their friend Harvey Firestone, and the Caloosahatchee River lends the area its nickname “The River District.”
 River cruises, art walks and the annual Edison Festival of Light (with a parade and science and engineering fair) unfold here.
 The 1908 Arcade Theater building, home to the Florida Repertory Theatre, demonstrates how the past can meld perfectly with the present.

 Even the nights are bright here as crowds shift between souvenir shops, bars and restaurants on the strip.
 Times Square wraps it all into one and leads to Lynn Hall Memorial Park.
-Annual festivals include the American Sandsculpting Championship and the Fort Myers Beach Shrimp Festival and Parade.
+Annual festivals include the American Sandsculpting Championship and the Fort Myers Beach Shrimp Festival.
 Carve out some quiet time at Lovers Key State Park.

 Along the scenic Caloosahatchee River and not far from Lake Okeechobee is the friendly, historic town of LaBelle, known for its Curtis Honey House, country architecture, citrus farms and Swamp Cabbage Festival.
 Once a center of cattle raising and still popular with Florida cowboys, LaBelle offers visitors a glance at the state's rich heritage.